Raezil/Thunder/README.md

 	})
 }

-// register your servers, if you used generator, add new lines here just like RegisterAuthHandler func RegisterHandlers(gwmux *runtime.ServeMux, conn *grpc.ClientConn) {
+// register your handlers, if you used generator, add new lines here just like RegisterAuthHandler func RegisterHandlers(gwmux *runtime.ServeMux, conn *grpc.ClientConn) {
 	err := pb.RegisterAuthHandler(context.Background(), gwmux, conn)
 	if err != nil {